rivernews/macos-reinstall/README.md

 ## Initial Setup

-- Download XCode, AND open it for the first time.
+- [ ] Download XCode, AND open it for the first time.
 This will install the commandline tools for you.
 Please complete this step before proceeding, otherwise tools cannot be installed.

+### Setup System preferences

 - Configure for trackpad
-  - increase mouse pointer speed
+  - [ ] increase mouse pointer speed
-  - enable App Expose - use 4 fingers
+  - [ ] enable App Expose - use 4 fingers
-  - drag in accessibility
+  - [ ] drag in accessibility
 - Configure keyboards
-  - Add other languages needed
+  - [ ] Add other languages needed
 - Configure system bar icons
-  - For volume, also enable "play feedback sound when volume is changed"
+  - [ ] For volume, also enable "play feedback sound when volume is changed"
-  - For bluetooth
+  - [ ] For bluetooth
-- Internet account - enable for contact app, ... etc.
+- [ ] Internet account - enable for contact app, ... etc.
-- Cleanup dock app icons, remove infrequently used ones
+- [ ] Cleanup dock app icons, remove infrequently used ones

+### Prepare development & work environment

-- Git clone this repo.
+- [ ] Git clone this repo.
 Run the script `macos-install.sh`, it installs and configures the important tools for daily use and dev tools.
 - Configure vscode
-  - Install `sync settings` extension, then, download the settings.
+  - [ ] Install `sync settings` extension, then, download the settings.
 Will need the gist ID or github token.
 Ours is at [google doc](https://docs.google.com/document/d/1GGaX4JhbbBAzFxMvFRIvef7nMDdFpmi_ZGQ7Evnvbno/edit).
 (You can store it somewhere else, just remember not to check into version control since this is a credential)
-  - Install the terminal beautify script
+  - [ ] Install the terminal beautify script
-- `optional-cli.sh` and `optional-gui.sh` - you can cherry pick apps that you want to install.
+- [ ] `optional-cli.sh` and `optional-gui.sh` - you can cherry pick apps that you want to install.
-- Open Google Drive Stream to configure for the first time.
+- [ ] Open Google Drive Stream to configure for the first time.
+- [ ] Clone active project repositories.
+    - [ ] Aquire credentials, and place them in proper locations in repositories.